MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ATPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Remove-ATPProtectionPolicyRule cmdlet to remove rules that are associated with Microsoft Defender for Office 365 protections in preset security policies.
+Use the Remove-ATPProtectionPolicyRule cmdlet to remove rules from Microsoft Defender for Office 365 protections in preset security policies.
+The rules specify recipient conditions and exceptions for the protection, and also allow you to turn on and turn off the associated preset security policies.

 **Note**: Use this cmdlet to remove a rule only if you plan to immediately recreate the rule using the New-ATPProtectionPolicyRule cmdlet.
 The affected preset security policy won't function without a corresponding rule.